 How the tax works

-The best way to determine if you owe the AMT is to fill out the regular tax form (either the 1040, 1040A or 1040EZ depending on your circumstances) as well as Form 6251[ES1], which essentially adds back certain deductions to calculate the alternative minimum taxable income.
+The best way to determine if you owe the AMT is to fill out the regular tax form, as well as Form 6251[ES1], which essentially adds back certain deductions to calculate the alternative minimum taxable income.
 You pay whichever bill is higher.
 (The IRS offers an AMT Assistant online that tells taxpayers whether or not they need to pay the tax, but not the amount they owe.)

 If you are subject to the AMT, you’ll see a big difference in what you can deduct.
 Many items that are deductible on a regular tax return are either not deductible through AMT or are treated differently, including: